Kian-Adams/grapple-boy/README.md

+# Grapple Boy

+# About the Project
+Our project aims to create an action-platformer title for the Bandai WonderSwan called _Grapple Boy_.
+In this game, you play as a character with a grappling hook and movement abilities and aim to utilize the abilities to find the quickest methods to beat levels.
+This game will be programmed in C with the assistance of the WonderWitch development kit which was specifically designed to develop for the WonderSwan system.
+Once development is complete, the WonderWitch’s TransMagic software will allow us to put the game on a physical cartridge to be played on an actual WonderSwan system.

-# grapple-boy
+# Built Using
-_Grapple Boy_ is a platforming action title being developed for the Bandai WonderSwan as a part of the Senior Capstone Project course at the Marine Academy of Technology and Environmental Science.
-The game is built using the _C_ programming language with the ability to port the game to the system using the WonderWitch Developer Kit released by Bandai.
-The game follows the titular protagonist using his grappling hook to swing around and traverse levels.
+- WonderWitch Development Kit
+- C Programming Language

+# How To Try It